hirlon/Fiona_BlueStampPortfolio/index.md

 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone

-# Start Project Milestone
+# Starter Project Milestone

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5hE3g0E7hIk?si=tdlVj-aOWcgm4DSa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For my start project, I chose the RBG slides.
 I took digital design/fabrication classes prior to this program so I had experience working with LED lights.
 I chose this starter project because it felt comfortable and familiar.
 This kit includes a PCB and LED components, LEDs are semiconductor devices that emit light when an electric current passes through them.
 Each LED represents one of the primary colors (Red, Green, and Blue).
 By controlling the intensity of each LED, you can create a wide range of colors.
+For my next milestone, I will be moving on to my intensive project.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.